bioidiap/bob.ip.facedetect/doc/guide.rst

 Finally, the sampler has a given ``patch_size``, which is tightly connected to the cascade and should not be changed.

-The :py:class:`bob.ip.facedetect.Sampler` can return an `iterator` of bounding boxes that will be tested:
+The :py:class:`Sampler` can return an `iterator` of bounding boxes that will be tested:

 .. doctest::